-There are different versions of relativism, differing in terms of whose beliefs play the role of determining what the facts are.
-A subjective relativist about some topic is one who thinks that the facts in that area are whatever any one individual takes them to be.
+There are different versions of Relativism, differing in terms of whose beliefs play the role of determining what the facts are.
+A subjective relativist about some topic thinks that the truth in that subject matter is whatever any one individual takes it to be.
 She might express this idea by saying things like: "Well, that might be true for you, but it is not true for me."
-A social relativist, by contrast, holds that the facts in that area are whatever the majority (or some weighted majority) of the society or culture takes them to be.
+A social relativist, by contrast, holds that the truth in that subject matter is whatever the majority of the society or culture takes it to be.
 "It is true for us, even if it is not true for you or for them."
-What is common to all versions of relativism is the idea that the facts are in some way dependent on our beliefs about them; that, in one way or another, the facts are what they are because we are the way we are.
+What is common to all versions of Relativism is the idea that the facts are in some way dependent on our beliefs about them; that, in one way or another, the facts are what they are because we are the way we are.